rozek/node-red-rest-service-examples/README.md

 ### Postman ###

-Some of the examples described below can be executed more easily if you have [Postman](https://www.postman.com/) installed on your machine.
+Some of the examples described below can be tested more easily if you have [Postman](https://www.postman.com/) installed on your machine.

 ## Examples ##